-Interestingly, newer research is beginning to suggest that many more lizards are venomous than we initially thought!
+Interestingly, newer research is beginning to suggest that there are many more venomous lizards than we initially thought!
 Even the beloved bearded dragon is now believed to possess very small and weak venom glands, which they use to take down small prey.
 Thankfully, the vast majority of these species’ venom is nowhere near potent enough to seriously harm us (or anything much larger than a mouse).

 Meanwhile, Komodo dragons can certainly be aggressive if provoked, and their venom is dangerous to humans.
 However, they live in such an isolated area that they don’t come in contact with, let alone seek out, humans very often.
 They have been known to occasionally attack villagers living amongst them on the islands of Komodo, Rinca, Flores, and Gili Motang in Indonesia, but fatalities are few and far between.